 Their sons’ namesake beers – Archie’s Ale and Layne’s Lager are a special tribute, and the Irish Stout or refreshing Sungazer – made with local ginger, raw honey and organic green tea – are ones to try if you’re feeling adventurous.

 They now bottle their brews, with the “bonsai” theme taking over their bottle designs – pick some up to take home or gift them to family and friends and enjoy a quiet one on the back deck while sipping on a Saaz Lager.
 They now offer a Gluten Free brew for those who gluten hasn’t taken kindly to, so there’s something for everyone.

 Where: 28 King St, Cooran

-Copperhead doesn’t wholesale their beers so you’ll have to hop on by for a taste of their seven sessionable beers on tap or grab a schooner of one of their experimental batches.
+Copperhead doesn’t wholesale their beers, the concept is for consumption on their premises only so they can make their beer without agents or preservatives for 100% pure and unfiltered brews.
+They aim to have seven regular sessionable beers on tap as well as experimental batches.
 Try a five-beer tasting paddle which includes an Irish Ale and Coffee Porter.

 Where: 52 Kauri St, Cooroy

 When: 7 days a week from 11am till late